gvwilson/thirdbit/src/fiction/still-book/index.md

 "Very same."
 Crest-of-the-Wave winked at Still.
 "Smart, he is.
 You coming to watch us skate this afternoon?
 Learned a new trick.
-Like this, step step slide, and around, and---"
+Like this, step step slide, and around, and—"

 "Well, that's surprising.
 Have you seen this morning's papers yet?"
 Attic interrupted loudly.
 He tapped Still on the shoulder and handed her